 William Crago b. about 1904 in Cornwall, England, immigrated to South Africa about 1930 and raised a family there and in Rhodesia (now Zimbabwe).
 A few family members still live in South Africa, but most of the South African Crago males are now deceased.
 The last known male Crago of this line is now living back in England.

-We have a great need to explore further the Crago lines in England, Australia and New Zealand, in order to better complete the Crago family tree.
+We have a great need to explore further the Crago lines in England, Australia, Canada and New Zealand, in order to better complete the Crago family tree.

 If any reader has Crago/Craigo/Cragoe/Craig information not referenced here (particularly dates prior to 1850), we'd be very happy to add it to this report.
 And, feel free to contact us if you have questions about your own Crago or Craigo family, or a related Craig family line.